 The EDI Awards recognize outstanding achievement in practice, events, applied research, policy, programs, or other activities that foster equitable, sustainable and measurable change, especially for those who traditionally have been under-represented (women, visible/racialized minorities, Indigenous peoples, persons with disabilities, and LGBTQ2S+) on campus.
 The Awards recognize ongoing work or an outstanding accomplishment at a point in time.

-Dr. Ed McCauley, PhD, President and Vice-Chancellor, will announce the award recipients during the awards ceremony.
+Dr. Penny Werthner, interim provost and vice-president (academic), will announce the award recipients during the awards ceremony.
 The ceremony will be hosted by Dr. Malinda Smith, PhD, Vice-Provost (Equity, Diversity, and Inclusion) and Associate Vice-President Research (EDI).
-Elder Colleen Sitting Eagle will give a blessing.
+A blessing will be offered from Elder Reg Crowshoe.

 Vice Provost and Associate Vice President Research (Equity, Diversity, and Inclusion) and professor of political science.

 Dr. Smith holds a PhD in political science from the University of Alberta, an MA, Master of Development Administration, and a BA magna cum laude in political science and criminal justice, from Western Michigan University.
 She is a co-author of The Equity Myth: Racialization and Indigeneity at Canadian Universities (2017), co-editor of the forthcoming book, Nuances of Blackness in the Canadian Academy (UofT Press, 2022), editor of three books on Africa, including Securing Africa: Post-9/11 Discourses on Terrorism (2010), as well as co-editor of Critical Concepts: An Introduction to Politics, 6/E under revision with OUP (2022); and States of Race: Critical Race Feminism for the 21st Century (2010).